-- Space is typically pretty limited in the safari vehicles, so don’t plan on bringing a whole lot of gear with you when you are out on safari.
-Your camera, binoculars, bug spray, sunglasses, sun screen, a hat, a light jacket or rain jacket (depending on the weather), and toilet paper are recommended.
+- Space is limited in safari vehicles.
+Don’t plan on bringing a lot of gear with you when you are out on safari.
+Your gear should include a camera, binoculars, bug spray, sunglasses, sunscreen, a hat, a light jacket or rain jacket (depending on the weather), and toilet paper.

 - Your sleeping conditions will vary greatly depending on the country and park you are visiting and the accommodations you pay for.
-You may have the option to sleep in a nice lodge, or be shacked up in a tent within the park.
+You may be given the option to sleep in a nice lodge or spend the night in a tent within the park.
 All accommodations are safe, but you should understand where you are staying before you go.

 Bring Your Own Toiletries

 I cannot stress to you the importance of this tip strongly enough.
-If you have a certain expectation on the availability of toilet paper and the ability to wash your hands after using the bathroom, I would come to Africa prepared.
+If you have a certain expectation on the availability of toilet paper and the ability to wash your hands after using the bathroom, you should come prepared when visiting Africa for the first time.
 Now, I am not saying that all bathrooms are without toilet paper, soap, and running water, but it is far from unheard of to find one that is.

-This is especially true if you are are planning on going on safari.
-Depending on your accommodations, you may be left to provide these for yourself.
+This is especially true if you are planning on going on safari.
+Depending on your accommodations, you may have to provide your own toiletries.
 When we were in Tanzania, we went camping in the Serengeti National Park, and stayed in a large tent.
 The only source of running water in the tent had to be fed via a gravity system by the camp operators from outside the tent.